Lxixnxuxs/reflexiverecursion/content/post/permutationsModels.md

 Intuitively we would expect that such strategy is impossible.
 Every hat color is independent from all others such that a prisoner has no better prediction strategy as just randomly guessing.
 So about half of of them, thus at least infinitly many ones should die. <br>

 {{< math.inline >}}
 Strangly, our intution fails us here.
 The answer to this problem is yes even though the deep reason behind this fact is far from obvious.
 The construction of the strategy goes as follows: The sequence of hat colors can be uniquely indentified by an infinite bit string (an infinite sequence of 0's and 1's).
 When a hat is red we substitute it with a 0 and when its blue we replace it with a 1.
 So we now have an infinite set of countably infinite bitstrings \(A=\{0, 1\}^\infty\) each identifying a particular game.
 We then construct a seemlingly complicated set (the complexity of this set is the key of the paradox here): We define an equivalence relation \(\thicksim\) on \(A\) such that \(x \thicksim y\)  for \(x, y \in A\) if and only if \(x\) and \(y\) only differ in finitly many positions, i.e. the hat colors in their respective games are almost the same but differ only in finitly many hats.
-Given this equivalence relation we can easily define the set of equivalence classes \(A\\\thicksim\).
+Given this equivalence relation we can easily define the set of equivalence classes \(A\textbackslash\thicksim\).
 Now entering the key part: For each equivalence class in \(A\), assuming the axiom of choice, there exists a unique representative \(x\).
 So each equivalence class can be identified by its representative.
 Think about what we have done here: We collapsed the whole space of games into "almost similar" ones.
 For each of these collapses we can find a representative identifying the similarity information.
 So all games in a similarity class can be somehow reduced to this representative.
 {{</ math.inline >}}
 <br>